KaiTyrusNelson/VideoPrediction/ReadMe.md

 ![Prediction](https://i.imgur.com/gJI4IV6.png)
 ![Ground Truth](https://i.imgur.com/iM7gaHp.png)

-This is likely due to the architecture not having adequate size, or missing residual connections within the blocks.
+This is likely due to the architecture not having adequate size, or the missing residual connections within the implementation within the upsample/downsample blocks.
 This should be corrected, before moving on to the DDPM residuals, as the DDPM should mainly perform small corrections.